 (6) Prescribe routes, modes of transportation, and destinations in connection with evacuation;

 (7) Control ingress and egress to and from a high risk area, the movement of persons within the area, and the occupancy of premises therein;

 (8) Suspend or limit the sale, dispensing, or transportation of alcoholic beverages, firearms, explosives, and combustibles;

 (9) Make provision for the availability and use of temporary emergency shelter;

-(12) Whenever, in the governor's opinion, due to a disaster there is liable to be a serious shortage in the supply of food, fuel, clothing, antitoxins, serums, immunizing agents or any other pharmaceutical agents or medical supplies, or any other necessity of life or defense, and the federal authorities are not adequately dealing with the situation, promulgate such rules and regulations as he or she from time to time deems necessary to regulate the sale, purchase, or distribution of those necessities and to prohibit and prevent the wasting, secreting, hiding, or hoarding of or profiteering from those necessities; additionally, during a declared time of state or national emergency no person, firm, or corporation shall increase the price of any item it sells or offers for sale at retail immediately prior to the proclamation of emergency or during the proclaimed state of emergency.
+(12) Whenever, in the governor's opinion, due to a disaster there is liable to be a serious shortage in the supply of food, fuel, clothing, antitoxins, serums, immunizing agents, or any other pharmaceutical agents or medical supplies, or any other necessity of life or defense, and the federal authorities are not adequately dealing with the situation, promulgate such rules and regulations as he or she, from time to time, deems necessary to regulate the sale, purchase, or distribution of those necessities and to prohibit and prevent the wasting, secreting, hiding, or hoarding of, or profiteering from, those necessities; additionally, during a declared time of state or national emergency, no person, firm, or corporation shall increase the price of any item it sells or offers for sale at retail immediately prior to the proclamation of emergency or during the proclaimed state of emergency.
 Nothing in this section shall prohibit the fluctuation in the price of items sold at retail that occurs during the normal course of business.
-Any person, firm or corporation who violates any provision of this subsection shall be fined not more than one hundred dollars ($100);
+Any person, firm, or corporation who or that violates any provision of this subsection shall be fined not more than one hundred dollars ($100);

 (13) Do all other things necessary to effectively cope with disasters in the state not inconsistent with other provisions of law;